jicard/Express.js-Employee-Roster-Generator/README.md

 - [Contact](#contact)
 - [Link](#link)
 ## Description
-This project generates an HTML file of a simulated employee roster based on user input.
+This project generates an HTML file of a simulated employee roster based on user input in a terminal.
 ## Installation
 This is installed and run by cloning the repo, and using npm to install express, path, fs, jest, and inquirer packages.
 ## Usage